-- 1. To convert existing Inferred Resources into Indicated Resources to improve the overall waste-to-ore stripping ratio, - 2.
-Confirmation of near surface, possibly fault controlled mineralisation that is currently excluded from the 2017 geological resource model, and - 3.
+- 1. To increase the confidence of existing Inferred Resources into Indicated Resources, - 2.
+Confirmation of near surface, possibly fault controlled mineralisation that is currently not included in the 2017 geological resource model, and - 3.
 Testing for additional near surface resources from exploration targets identified from Induced Polarisation (IP) geophysical survey anomalies.

 Figure 2.
-Location of drill holes with assay data as at 17th March 2021, from the exploration drilling program at the Oropesa Tin Project, Spain
+Location of drill holes with assay data as at 29^{th} April 2021, from the exploration drilling program at the Oropesa Tin Project, Spain